“Who trusted God was love indeed

 - When different ideas about evolution were gaining popularity, it was the one that most supported the status quo, current biases and justified the existence (and power!) of the upper class.

-- It tacitly deposed Jehova, an invisible omnipresent bloodthirsty god full of hates and jealousies with an observable omnipresent bloodthirsty god for whom it was nothing personal.
+- It tacitly deposed of Jehova, replan invisible omnipresent bloodthirsty god full of hates and jealousies with an observable omnipresent bloodthirsty god for whom it was nothing personal.

 - It became the insurgent landfall of science in the struggle with religious authority and once established, became ground that must not be surrendered.